 3. Link your videos anywhere on the web with Ad Overlays.

 Educate Beyond Your Brand

-Product demos and how to videos can be a good way to educate your audience about your brand, however you can quickly run out of content and end up boring your customers with direct selling.
+Product demos and how-to videos can be a good way to educate your audience about your brand, however, you can quickly run out of content and end up boring your customers with direct selling.

 For example a web design company can make a short video on colour theory and how it improves website engagement.
-A plumbing company can make a short documentary on water conservation or importance of sanitation.
+A plumbing company can make a short documentary on water conservation or the importance of sanitation.
 A dry-cleaning company can develop a story on the significance of your attire during a job interview.
 A restaurant business can take its audience behind the scenes and give a sneak peek into its kitchen.
 The ideas are limited only by your imagination.